changepack/changepack/connect/README.md

 ## Outbound Communication

 The `connect` context sends out events as a result of changes in its state or as a response to certain actions.
 Other contexts can listen to these events and react accordingly.
-The connect context primarily collaborates with the `write` context as a source of updates that can be attached to posts and changelogs.
+The connect context primarily collaborates with the `write` context as a source of updates that can be attached to posts and newsletters.

 For all Create, Update, and Destroy (CRUD) actions, except Read, the `connect` context sends out corresponding events.
 These events include: